 I have written elsewhere what I think about treating animals in this way, but let me try to summarise my view.
-(If you don’t feel like reading amateurish moral philosophy, feel free to skip the next five to seven paragraphs.)
+(If you don’t feel like reading amateurish moral philosophy, feel free to skip the next 5-7 paragraphs.)

 I think this.
 Things are valuable to us because we value them.
 That is, a specific thing is valuable to some specific individual who values it.
 For example, I may value the literary works of Marcel Proust, which are probably gibberish to some people (and certainly to octopuses).
 Some people value divine beings, though I think no such beings exist.
 Cows value grazing on fresh meadows, which seems pretty boring (and unappetising) to us humans.
 Value is conditioned on a valuer.
 In this sense it seems subjective, but if we want to reason about ethics, we probably want some kind of objective, or unconditional, value – something we can all agree is worth pursuing – what we sometimes call “the good”.
 Is there such a thing?